leaf-ai/studio-go-runner/docs/k8s.md

 ## Using k8s build and test

 The runner supports a full build mode which can be used to perform local or remote builds without needing a local developer environment configured.
-The Dockerfile_full image specification file contains the directives to do this.
+The Dockerfile_full image specification file contains the container definition to do this.

 The runner does have another build mode which mounts code from a developers work environment into a running container within the default Dockerfile.